Emergence of spin-phonon coupling in a Gd-doped Y$_2$CoMnO$_6$ double perovskite oxide: a combined experimental and ab-initio study: Results and discussion

 where $C$ (anharmonic constant) and $\omega_0$ (position of the Raman mode at the temperature T=0 K) are the adjustable parameters.
+In our study, the temperature dependence of phonon frequency for two of the most representative Raman modes is analyzed using Eq.~\ref{ramaneq1} and presented in Fig.~\ref{raman3} (a-b).
 In the absence of any phase transition, temperature-dependent Raman mode should follow the above anharmonic relation.
-It is seen that the most intense Raman mode, also known as stretching mode (observed at 632 cm$^{-1}$), fits nicely with the anharmonic model above $T_C$, shown in Fig.~\ref{raman3}(a).
+It is seen that the most intense Raman mode, also known as stretching mode (observed at 632 cm$^{-1}$), fits nicely with the anharmonic model above $T_C$ i.e, the compound is in the paramagnetic region, shown in Fig.~\ref{raman3}(a).
 This mode shows a deviation from the above model for T$\leq$T$_C$ with two distinct discontinuities at T$_C$ and T$_N$, respectively.
-The deviation is more pronounced with lowering the temperature.
+The deviation is more pronounced at lower temperature, which implies that the phonon frequency is affected by many other factors, apart from the anharmonicity.
 This anomalous behavior could arise due to the renormalization of phonons induced by the ferromagnetic ordering of Co-Mn ions and results in the coupling between spin and lattice (phonon) degrees of freedom \cite{RD_11}.
 A similar feature is observed in several double perovskite manganite systems \cite{RD_12, RD_13}.
 On the other hand, the AS Raman mode observed at 406 cm$^{-1}$, fits well with the above anharmonic model throughout the investigated temperature range except near T$_C$.
 At lower temperatures, the phonon frequencies become nearly constant for this mode.
 This temperature-independent behavior of phonon frequencies at lower temperatures could happen due to a change in magnetic spin structure or weak ferromagnetic ordering \cite{RD_14}.
-Our previous study shows that below T$_{Gd}$ (Gd ordering temperature), Gd spins are at \textit{ab} plane, which was in $c$ direction \cite{EXP_1}.
+Our previous study shows that below T$_{Gd}$ (Gd ordering temperature), Gd spins are at \textit{ab} plane, which was in any other direction \cite{EXP_1}.